bigezwest/SwiftfulSourceControl/SwiftfulSourceControl/Documentation/GitReference.md

- Merge = Move Branch changes into another Branch Rebase = Move one Branch on top of another Branch Cherry Picking = Duplicating (copying) one commit from one branch to another
+ Merge = Move Branch changes into another Branch Rebase = Move one Branch on top of another Branch Cherry Picking = Duplicating (copying) one commit from one branch to another Pull Request = A Request to merge one branch into another branch.
+This would
+    be on a team, where someone would review the code before merging it into a branch.

  ### COMMIT MESSAGES -----------------------------------------------------------